gdmoney/reading/mans-search-for-meaning.md

 ### Judging Others
-- no man should judge unless he asks himself in absolute honestly whether in a similar situation he might not have done the same
+- no man should judge unless he asks himself in absolute honesty whether in a similar situation he might not have done the same

 ### Right & Wrong